 Background

 Lung disease is a common cause of morbidity and mortality in the United States and the State of Michigan is no exception.
-Lung disease encompasses a wide range of conditions ranging from obstructive diseases like asthma and COPD to non-obstructive pulmonary diseases that predominantly affect the lung parenchyma like pulmonary fibrosis and interstitial lung disease.
 COPD and asthma are common diseases and the state of Michigan has some of the highest prevalence rates of both diseases in the United States.
 Based on 2018 CDC data, an estimated 872,519 people or 11.2% of Michigan adults have asthma.
 Michigan ranks seventh in the nation overall.

 In the Michigan BRFSS health survey, the overall prevalence of COPD in Michigan was 8.9%.
 A prior study in Michigan found that 28.1% of COPD patients reported having current asthma further supporting the assertion that these diseases overlap significantly.
 The prevalence of pediatric asthma in Michigan is 17.4% in Black and 6.5% in White children.